-Due to the correlation between certain factors in the general correlation matrix, I have employed the Factor Procedure on all the cultural factors created earlier and present the results under Varimax rotation.
-This measure pertains to the 14 cultural factors and yielded five factors as can be seen in table 6.
-The first factor, which I labelled ‘Arab culture’, includes Arab channels, TV shows, music and food.
-This factor explains 19.74% of the variance and the reliability score of the items in this factor reaches alpha Cronbach’s of 0.791.
-The second factor, ‘Western / English oriented culture’ includes kids’ channels, English speaking TV shows, mainstream music and eclectic western food and explains 13.62% of the variance. the reliability score of the items in this factor reaches alpha Cronbach’s of 0.530.
-The third factor, ‘Israeli-Hebrew culture’, includes Hebrew speaking TV shows and mainstream TV channels and explains 9.36% of the variance, and its reliability score reaches alpha Cronbach’s of 0.495.
-The forth factor ‘boyish culture’ includes boys’ TV factor and alternative music and explains 8.76% of the variance.
-Its reliability score reaches alpha Cronbach’s of 0.365.
-The last factor includes carnivore food factor and was excluded from the analysis.
+Due to the correlation between certain factors in the general correlation matrix, the Factor Procedure has been employed for all the previously generated cultural factors, and the results are presented under Varimax rotation.
+This measure pertains to the 14 cultural factors and yielded five factors, as can be seen in table 6.
+The first factor, labelled ‘Arab culture,’ includes Arabic channels, TV shows, music, and food.
+This factor explains 19.74% of the variance, and the reliability score of the items in this factor results in a Cronbach’s alpha of 0.791.
+The second factor, ‘Western / English-oriented culture,’ includes kids’ channels, English-speaking TV shows, mainstream music, and eclectic western food, and explains 13.62% of the variance.
+The reliability score for the items in this factor results in a Cronbach’s alpha of 0.530.
+The third factor, ‘Israeli-Hebrew culture,’ includes Hebrew-speaking TV shows and mainstream TV channels, and explains 9.36% of the variance, with a Cronbach’s alpha of 0.495.
+The fourth factor, ‘boys’ culture,’ includes boys’ TV shows and alternative music, and explains 8.76% of the variance.
+Its reliability score results in a Cronbach’s alpha of 0.365.
+The last factor includes the carnivorous food factor and was excluded from the analysis.

-Table 5.6 - Rotated factor loadings of TV, food and music taste items from a principal component varimax rotation analysis
+Table 5.6 - Rotated factor loadings of TV, food, and music preference items from a principal component varimax rotation analysis